snimu/blog/contents/tokens-advantages-and-disadvantages/article.md

 ## Mixture of Tokenizers

-*Wait, this was secretly an ad for [Mixture of Tokenizers](https://github.com/snimu/blog/blob/main/contents/fixing-tokenization/README.md) all along?* HELL YES!
+In this context, I need to mention the [Mixture of Tokenizers](https://github.com/snimu/blog/blob/main/contents/fixing-tokenization/README.md) (MoT), because the advantages and disadvantages of tokens map perfectly onto it.

-The simplest Mixture of Tokenizers enriches the token embeddings with byte embeddings through cross-attention.
-You embed the bytes (and pad them so that they correspond to the tokens), apply self-attention with a narrow sliding window, then apply cross-attention between a single token and the corresponding byte embeddings (this can also be replaced by a batch matrix multiplication).
+Background: The simplest Mixture of Tokenizers enriches the token embeddings with byte embeddings through cross-attention.
+You embed the bytes (and pad them so that they correspond to the tokens), apply self-attention with a narrow sliding window to the bytes only, then apply cross-attention between a single token and the corresponding byte embeddings (this can also be replaced by a batch matrix multiplication).

 This way, we get both the advantages of tokens: shorter sequence lengths, and dataset-wide statistics.
 We also avoid their disadvantages: the bytes of which a token consists are directly available to the model and legible; and this also prevents the memorization effect I hypothesized above.

 And early results show clearly that the Mixture of Tokenizers are at a minimum vastly better at math than pure token-based models, and not worse at other tasks.
 This was shown by both [@nickcdryan](https://x.com/nickcdryan) [here](https://x.com/nickcdryan/status/1884298932001595529), and by myself [here](https://github.com/snimu/blog/blob/main/contents/mixture-of-tokenizers-math/article.md).
-I suspect that (and will test whether) this will be great for reasoners.
+I suspect that (and will test whether) this will also be great for reasoners.

 ## Citation